sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_inhibition_rule.md

 * `enabled` - (Optional) Whether to enable the Inhibition Rule.
 Default: `true`.

-* `equal` - (Optional) List of labels that must have an equal value in the source and target alert for the inhibition to take effect.
+* `equal` - (Optional) List of label names that must have identical values in both the source and target alert occurrences for the inhibition rule to apply.

 ### `source_matchers`

-List of source matchers for which one or more alerts have to exist for the inhibition to take effect.
+Source Matchers define the label combinations that an alert occurrence must match for the inhibition rule to apply.
+When an alert occurrence satisfies this criteria, it activates the inhibition rule, which can then suppress notifications for target alerts.

 It is a list of objects with the following fields: